 Sometimes, when it comes to getting fit and exercising regularly, things can get in the way of that.
-Things like health conditions or genetic conditions, that can make daily life that little bit more difficult.
+Things like health conditions or genetic conditions can make daily life that little bit more difficult.
 One of those genetic conditions is Cystic Fibrosis (CF).
-It can massively impact a person's everyday life, but where possible, keeping active is a great way to help manage the condition.
+It can massively impact a person’s everyday life, but where possible, keeping active is a great way to help manage the condition.

 Want to move fast?
 Jump to the right section below.

 You may have never heard of Cystic Fibrosis, or you know very little about it, but it is a genetic condition that affects more than 10,600 people in the UK.
 Cystic Fibrosis occurs in a child when both parents, usually unknowingly, carry the faulty gene.
 1 in 25 of us carry the faulty gene and are completely unaware and unaffected.
 If both parents carry the gene, there is a 1 in 4 chance that the child will be born with the condition.